-While significant fracture systems can facilitate a rapid drainage of the reservoir formation, they can also be a conduit for water breakthrough, compromising the wells in the vicinity of the fault.
-Identifying the location of such faults makes it possible to plan a drilling program that would avoid the fault areas and reduce the risk of premature water breakthrough.
+While significant fracture systems can facilitate a rapid drainage of the reservoir formation, they can also be a conduit for water breakthrough, compromising the wells in the vicinity of the fracture zones or faults.
+Identifying the location of such areas makes it possible to plan a drilling program that would avoid them and reduce the risk of premature water breakthrough.

 High permeability streaks

 Dissolution frequently affects carbonate formations, either through weathering and formation deterioration when the formation is exposed to the elements or through water circulation at depth.
-Either way very large volumes can be in the form of substantial, connected voids that later fill with loose rock or gravel, and very high permeability.
+Either way, very large volumes can be found in the form of substantial, connected voids that later fill with loose rock or gravel, and very high permeability.